 3. You Should Move It

 Movement is absolutely crucial in keeping the metabolism up.
 But, during office hours, our movements become restricted only to our chairs.
 And, this can become counterproductive for the people who are trying to lose weight.
 A few small breaks for a few minutes can be more beneficial than one long break.
 It is good for both our spines and the metabolism.
 Small breaks allow movements of our limbs that can take away the accumulated pressure from our bodies and help in maintaining a steady rate of metabolism.
 You should make it a habit to stand up once every hour, even if it is only for a few minutes.
+Also, walk over to your colleague next time instead of messaging him/her to burn a few extra calories.

 4. Keep Yourself Hydrated